Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation: summary

 \acknowledgments

 We thank Y.\ Asano, T.\ Sano, and A.\ Sasaki for their helpful discussions.
-This work was supported by JSPS KAKENHI (Grants No. JP23K22411 and No. JP24K00545).
+This work was supported by JSPS KAKENHI (Grants Nos.
+JP23K22411, JP24K00545, and JP26K00624).
 H.O. was supported by JST PRESTO Grant No. JPMJPR2454.
 N.K. was supported by the RIKEN TRIP initiative.